Nanami18/Nanami18.github.io/_pages/about.md

 Being teaching assistant is my most enjoyable extracurricular acitivity besides doing research.
 I'm glad to be able to work with [Robbie Weber](https://weberrobbie.com/) and a group of passionate TA colleagues in the past year to teach on a variety of theory courses.

-You can download my resume [here](https://drive.google.com/file/d/1DfO7T5a0yUr9wjRBIrwiBm7Ft5Oz3vWn/view?usp=sharing).
+You can download my CV [here](https://drive.google.com/file/d/15vdVvHWSYJvSArzFpM53jX-i5sSXnGJP/view?usp=sharing).